Trading Glass

 • Strategy B: Volatile with deep, prolonged drawdowns interspersed with sharp recoveries.
 High Ulcer Index.

 Standard deviation says they are equally risky.
-The Ulcer Index correctly identifies that Strategy B is far more painful to trade.
+The Ulcer Index correctly identifies that Strategy B is far more painful to trade — and far more likely to violate the Max Drawdown Rules you set for the account.

 The Ulcer Performance Index (UPI)